 Choosing the right eggs is crucial for a successful hatch.

-• Storage: Store the eggs in a cool, stable environment (50-60°F or 10-15°C) before incubation.
-Eggs should be stored with the pointed end down and should not be stored for more than a week, as viability decreases over time.
+- Storage: Store the eggs in a cool, stable environment (50-60°F or 10-15°C) before incubation.
+Eggs should be stored with the pointed end down.
+They should not be stored for more than a week.
+Viability decreases over time.

 Ideal Conditions to Hatch Chicken Eggs